Top Posts

 The EPR guidelines apply to all Producers, Importers, and Brand Owners involved in the manufacture or use of plastic packaging in India.
 These entities must register on the centralized EPR portal managed by the Central Pollution Control Board (CPCB).

-The guidelines categorize plastic packaging into four groups:- Rigid plastic
+The guidelines categorize plastic packaging into four groups:

 PIBOs are required to meet annual recycling targets for each category.
 They are also encouraged to promote the reuse of plastic packaging where feasible.
 The guidelines lay out a phased plan to achieve 100% plastic recycling by 2026-27.